Free Early Education and Childcare for 2, 3 and 4-year-olds Click to get info

 30 hours of free childcare

-Tax-Free Childcare is a new government scheme to help working families with their childcare costs.
-The new scheme is being rolled out from early 2017.
+Tax-Free Childcare is a government scheme to help working families with their childcare costs.

-Parents will be able to open online childcare accounts to pay their registered childcare providers directly.
+Parents will be able to open an online childcare account to pay their registered childcare providers directly.
 For every £8 a parent pays into their account, the government will add £2.

 Parents can get up to £2,000 a year and £4,000 for parents who have a disabled child, towards their childcare costs.